rancher/rke2/docs/fips_support.md

-# Rancher Kubernetes Engine 2

-## Support for FIPS Cryptography

-Starting with Rancher Kubernetes Engine version 2 (RKE2), you can install a cluster that uses FIPS validated libraries.
+---
+title: FIPS 140-2 Enablement
+---

+FIPS 140-2 is a U.S. Federal Government security standard used to approve cryptographic modules.
+This document explains how RKE2 is built with FIPS validated cryptographic libraries.

 ## Use of FIPS Compatible Go compiler.

 The Go compiler in use can be found [here](https://hub.docker.com/u/goboring).
 Each component of the system is built with the version of this compiler that matches the same standard Go compiler version that would be used otherwise.

+This version of Go replaces the standard Go crypto libraries with the FIPS validated BoringCrypto module.
+See the [readme](https://github.com/golang/go/blob/dev.boringcrypto/README.boringcrypto.md) for more details.

+Moreover, this module is currently being [revalidated](assets/fips_engagement.pdf) as the Rancher Kubernetes Cryptographic Library for the additional platforms and systems supported by RKE2.

 ### FIPS Support in Cluster Components